marangawanjugu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that adds two integers and returns the result A function that prints all natural numbers from n to 98, followed by a new line A function that prints the sign of a number
+A function that computes the absolute value of an integer